 Smart Urban Development

 What are the game changing technologies that will help cities develop sustainably?
 The cities of the future need to be innovative, connected, and resilient to climate change.
 Planning strategies at the building or neighborhood scale is not enough; rather, long-term urban master planning is how we may affect change.
-Planning for housing, sustainability, and transportation can all be improved using smart urban development methods, such as Smart Highways, Connected Cities, and Microgrids.
-The rise of the Internet of Things (IoT) allows for new urban strategies around microclimates to be designed and developed.
-Above all, this topic will highlight the cutting edge technologies being used for Smart Urban Development in Atlanta and beyond.
+This topic will highlight the cutting edge technologies being used for Smart Urban Development in Atlanta and beyond.
 Agricultural systems will be part of future planning and curated speakers will share how innovations in planning and agriculture will work together for the development of the productive cities of the future.

 Smart Resources Management

 How can you best accelerate the intelligence of your operation?
 Imagine a future where you can use Augmented Reality and Computer Vision to discover and analyze what works well in your operation and what is holding it back from optimal performance.
-Let’s think about AI.
-How will this revolutionary technology improve operations and transform the way work is done in urban farms?
+How will AI improve operations and transform the way work is done in urban farms?
 Could AI propel farmers towards profitability faster than we ever anticipated?
 Of course, robotics and automation will be explored by our speakers and panelists as we consider what Smart Farming Operations in the Smart City will really look like.